EU-Innovation Network (EU-IN)

 Additional information

-Key features of the optimized SNSA procedure include:
+Key features of the current SNSA procedure include:

-- A common application form, briefing book template and a single-entry point (email to snsa) to reduce the administrative burden for applicants. @ fagg-afmps .be
+• A common application form, briefing book template and a single-entry point (email to snsa@fagg-afmps.be) to reduce the administrative burden for applicants.

 The following principles continue to apply:

 Practical information on how to submit an SNSA request is also available on the websites of the NCAs participating in the SNSA pilots (cfr.
-List of participating NCA’s and contact information) and on the HMA and EMA websites.
+List of participating NCA’s and contact information) and on the EMA website.

 Horizon Scanning